Andreas Ostler

-Andreas Benedikt Ostler (21 January 1921 – 24 November 1988), known as "Anderl", was a German bobsledder who competed in the early 1950s.
+Andreas Benedikt Ostler (21 January 1921 in Grainau – 24 November 1988 in Garmisch-Partenkirchen), known as "Anderl", was a German bobsledder who competed in the early 1950s.

 As a teenager during the 1936 Winter Olympics in his home town, Anderl Ostler and future teammates at :de:Sportclub (SC) Riessersee became interested in winter sports.
 The games in 1940 and 1944 were canceled during the war, and Germany was not invited to the 1948 Winter Olympics.

 At the 1952 Winter Olympics in Oslo, he became the first person to steer both the two-man and four-man bob to gold medals at the same Winter Olympics, together with Lorenz Nieberl pushing and braking.
 They were wearing American football helmets.
 Their 17-year-old two-man bob, officially named "Deutschland I", had written "Cognac" on its front.